mariamihai/neo4j-related/readme.md

 RETURN COUNT(*) AS `Number of relationships merged`
 ```

+- view the schema with `:schema`

+- visualize:  `CALL db.schema.visualization`

 ## Graph Data Modeling

 **The process to create a graph data model**: